The Queen Elizabeth Hospital

 Since 2002, a total of $139 million has been invested to complete a two stage redevelopment of TQEH, including two new inpatient buildings, comprising of 272 inpatient medical and surgical beds, a 20-bed older patient mental health facility, ambulatory rehabilitation facilities, renal dialysis, haematology and oncology ambulatory care facilities and a multi-storey car park.

-A new eight-bed purpose-built Short Stay Mental Health Unit is also being built to ensure that mental health consumers are able to access care faster.
+A new eight-bed purpose-built Short Stay Mental Health Unit is currently under construction to ensure that mental health consumers are able to access care faster.

 24/7 Emergency care